aehrc/isling/README.md

 # Dependencies
 Isling requires `snakemake` and either `singularity` (recommended) or `conda` to supply dependencies.
 Additionaly, `python` version 3.5 or above and `pandas` are required (these should be automatically installed if installing `snakemake` with `conda`.

-Currently have conda environment called `snakemake`, which I'm activating in wrapper script `run_ints.sh`.
-This runs the pipeline on the cluster (cluster config `cluster.json`), using conda to fufill dependencies (`envs/*.yml` contains specifications of conda environments).

 Alternativley, use the Docker version which contains isling and all dependencies.

 # Running